-- The learning and development needs of staff were assessed and the provider had a programme of learning and development to meet their needs. - There was a clear approach for supporting and managing staff when their performance was poor or variable.
+- The learning and development needs of staff were assessed and the provider had a programme of learning and development to meet their needs.
+However, one member of staff who acted as a chaperone had not received training for this role. - There was a clear approach for supporting and managing staff when their performance was poor or variable.